magic-libraries/json/README.md

 json client lib for
 this is the [@magic](https://magic.github.io/core)-client json library.

-it returns errors instead of throwing them and catches (some) malformed objects when stringifying.',
+it returns errors instead of throwing them and catches (some) malformed objects when stringifying.

 [![NPM version][npm-image]][npm-url]
 [![Linux Build Status][travis-image]][travis-url]